modm-io/modm/docs/src/guide/installation.md

 	sudo apt-get install gcc-avr binutils-avr avr-libc avrdude

 !!! bug "avr-gcc on Ubuntu"
-	Ubuntu does not provide a more recent avr-gcc than v4.9, which does not support C++17 (not even C++14).
-For our CI we've created a [precompiled version of avr-gcc 7 for Ubuntu](https://github.com/salkinium/docker-avr-gcc-7).
+	Ubuntu does not provide an up-to-date version of avr-gcc that supports C++17.
+	For our CI we've created a [precompiled version of avr-gcc for Ubuntu][avr-gcc-latest].
 	Use at your own risk.

-And the official ARM toolchain as well:

-	sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
-	sudo apt-get update
-	sudo apt-get install gcc-arm-embedded openocd

-!!! tip "Manual installation on 64-bit Linux"
-	You can also download [a precompiled version of the toolchain for 64-bit Linux][gcc-arm-toolchain] and manually add the `/bin` directory to your path.
+Install the ARM toochain by downloading [the pre-built version][gcc-arm-toolchain] for 64-bit Linux and adding its `/bin` directory to your path.
-	Use this if your distro does not provide you with an up-to-date ARM toolchain.
+Even though your distribution may ship their own ARM toolchain, we *very strongly recommend* using the official toolchain, since all of modm is tested with it.

-To compile modm for Linux you need to install these packages:
+To compile modm *for Linux* (and not the embedded target) you need to install some of these libraries as well, depending on what modm modules you use:

-	sudo apt-get install gcc build-essential libboost-all-dev libzmqpp-dev \
+	sudo apt-get install gcc build-essential libboost-all-dev libzmqpp-dev
-						 libsdl1.2-dev libsdl-image1.2-dev libgtkmm-2.4-dev

 ## Windows